 In comparing costs for TCI purposes qualifying costs include:

 - repair/checks/upgrading works (up to £15,000 per unit)

 - ESP on-cost, on purchase price, works and VAT

-Practical Completion - Associations are reminded that the actual cost of undertaking the repairs / checks / upgrading must be identified prior to application to the NIHE (DPG) for project approval, and must be on a ‘firm’ price basis as there is no provision for adjustment upwards on the application for the final Tranche.
+Completion - Associations are reminded that the actual cost of undertaking the repairs / checks / upgrading must be identified prior to application to the NIHE (DPG) for project approval, and must be on a ‘firm’ price basis as there is no provision for adjustment upwards on the application for the final Tranche.
 Cost overruns will not be funded.

-An authorised statement of the repair/checks/upgrading works completed showing the actual costs is required to be submitted to support the practical completion claim.
+An authorised statement of the repair/checks/upgrading works completed showing the actual costs is required to be submitted to support the completion claim.
 The authorised statement should take the form of a table/list on Association headed paper showing each address, an itemised complete list of repairs for each individual property with associated costs beside each individual item.
-The full works costs for each property must be individually totalled to equal full amount paid to contractor in respect of that dwelling and finally, signed by an authorised signatory for the association.
+The full works costs for each property must be individually totalled to equal the full amount paid to the contractor in respect of that property and finally, be signed by an authorised signatory for the association.
 All works must be declared.
-The total cost of works carried out to all dwellings in the scheme must tally with the information provided on the GP2 form.
+The total cost of works carried out to all properties in the scheme must tally with the information provided on the GP2 form.
 This statement is then submitted to NIHE (DPG) along with the completed GA1 payment request form.
 See Forms within this guide and Claiming Payment for details.
 All relevant invoices must be retained on the association’s file for inspection as required.

 N.B.
-The practical completion tranche can only be paid once the acquisition has completed and any works have been carried out.
+The completion tranche can only be paid once the acquisition has completed and any works have been carried out.

-More information: Band 1 ESP
+For Further Guidance see Band 1 ESP